elastic/integrations/dev/import-beats-resources/system/docs/README.md

 # System Integration

-The System module allows you to monitor your servers.
-Because the System module always applies to the local server, the `hosts` config option is not needed.
+The System integrations allows you to monitor your servers.
+Because the System integration always applies to the local server, the `hosts` config option is not needed.

-The default metricsets are `cpu`, `load`, `memory`, `network`, `process`, and `process_summary`.
-To disable a default metricset, comment it out in the `modules.d/system.yml` configuration file.
-If _all_ metricsets are commented out and the System module is enabled, {beatname_uc} uses the default metricsets.
+The default datasets are `cpu`, `load`, `memory`, `network`, `process`, and `process_summary`.
+To disable a default dataset, comment it out in the `modules.d/system.yml` configuration file.
+If _all_ datasets are commented out and the System module is enabled, {beatname_uc} uses the default datasets.

-Note that certain metricsets may access `/proc` to gather process information, and the resulting `ptrace_may_access()` call by the kernel to check for permissions can be blocked by https://gitlab.com/apparmor/apparmor/wikis/TechnicalDoc_Proc_and_ptrace[AppArmor
+Note that certain datasets may access `/proc` to gather process information, and the resulting `ptrace_may_access()` call by the kernel to check for permissions can be blocked by https://gitlab.com/apparmor/apparmor/wikis/TechnicalDoc_Proc_and_ptrace[AppArmor